brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

 [We are aware of the conflict with Objective-C/C++ blocks that makes this syntax untenable.
-For now, the paper is written still using `^` and a subsequent version will have to find something else, probably still choosing the same prefix operator as reflectoin.]{.ednote}
+For now, the paper is written still using `^` and a subsequent version will have to find something else, probably still choosing the same prefix operator as reflection.]{.ednote}

 ## Interpolating into a Token Sequence